 npm install -g stepzen

-Once the CLI is installed, you need to connect it to your account.
+After installing the CLI, you can connect it to your account.

 Start by logging in using the following command: